seqan/seqan/manual/source/Infrastructure/Manage/RepositoryStructure.rst

 -----

 The folder ``tests`` contains the unit tests for the library modules.

 For each library module, there is a directory below ``tests`` with the same name that contains the tests for this module.
 Simpler modules have one tests executable, whereas there might be multiple tests executables for larger modules.
 For example, the module ``index`` has multiple test programs ``test_index_qgram``, ``test_index_shapes`` etc.
-  Writing tests is explained in detail in the article :ref:`how-to-recipes-write-tests`.
+Writing tests is explained in detail in the article :ref:`infra-manage-write-unit-tests`.